vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ## Addressing Arrays

-The simple JSON path above uses `.` to connect the hierarchy levels to express the actual path.
+The simple JSON path above uses `.` to connect the hierarchy levels and create the actual path.
 But we can also use brackets, like `[3]`, to move within an array.

-This expression returns the field `material_no` in the first array entry (which is the first item within our order):
+This expression returns the field `material_no` in the first array entry (which is the first item in our order):

 {% highlight jpath %}
 order_items[0].material_no